elixir-ecto/ecto/guides/Associations.md

 # Ecto Association Guide

-This guide assumes you worked through the "getting started" guide and want to learn more about associations.
+This guide assumes you worked through the [Getting Started guide](getting-started.html) and want to learn more about associations.

-With ecto (like every other DB layer) you can associate schemas with other schemas.

 There are three kinds of associations:

-- one-to-one
+  * one-to-one
-- one-to-many
+  * one-to-many
-- many-to-many
+  * many-to-many

-In this tutorial we're going to create a minimal ecto project (similar to the getting started guide), then we're going to create basic schemas and migrations, and finally associate the schemas.
+In this tutorial we're going to create a minimal Ecto project then we're going to create basic schemas and migrations, and finally associate the schemas.

 ## Ecto Setup

-First, we're going to create a basic ecto project which is going to be used for the rest of the tutorial.
+First, we're going to create a fresh Ecto project which is going to be used for the rest of the tutorial:
-Note, the steps are taken from the getting started guide.
-You can also clone the project from (TODO add link to project).

-Let's create a new project.
 ```
 $ mix new ecto_assoc --sup
 ```

 Add `ecto` and `postgrex` as dependencies to `mix.exs`

 ```elixir
 # mix.exs
 defp deps do